Q. Why a raw meat diet?

 A. Meat that is cooked above 120 degrees F loses its natural digestive enzymes as well as some of the important fragile amino acids such as Taurine.

-The preventative health benefits of an uncooked, balanced, raw meat diet can be seen in the testimonials of CMC customers.
+The preventative health benefits of an uncooked, balanced, raw meat diet can be seen in the testimonials of raw food customers.
 Meat eaters, from small pet ferrets, through all sizes of domestic dogs and cats, to the Carnivora Magnificent lions and tigers build strong immune defense mechanisms on raw diets, protecting them from infection and affording them the healthiest diet prescribed by Mother Nature – raw meat!

 Q. Aren’t all “complete and balanced” diets equally nutritious?